insertjokehere/hayaml/README.md

 ### Read the code

 The rules for setting up an integration are defined in the `config_flow.py` file for the component.
 Look for a class that subclasses `ConfigFlow`, and find its `async_step_user` function. `async_step_user` will make calls to `async_show_form` (possibly via other functions) with a schema to ask for input from the user.
-Keep in mind that the setup process might involve multiple steps - find the schema for each step and merge the fields together to come up with the complete list of answers to provide.
+Keep in mind that the setup process might involve multiple steps - find the schema for each step and add an entry for each step.

 Options can be found in a similar process by looking for a class that subclasses `OptionsFlow`, and following the logic from its `async_step_init` function.